 Berlin's Olympic Stadium was originally built over 80 years ago, by Werner March, and remains at the heart of the city's sporting culture today as the home of Hertha BSC and Germany's national football teams.
 Renovated in 2006 for the FIFA World Cup, the stadium holds a maximum capacity of 74,475 and is widely considered to be one of the most prestigious sporting venues in Europe, having hosted a World Cup final, as well as the finals of the UEFA Champions League.

-Tours of the stadium will typically see students exploring the VIP areas, changing rooms and underground training hall before standing pitch side on the iconic blue running track.
+School trips to Berlin can enjoy tours of the stadium including the VIP areas, changing rooms and underground training hall before standing pitch side on the iconic blue running track.

 Set on Berlin's famous "Museum Island", the Pergamon Museum houses a selection of ancient architecture collected from all over the continent, as well as a fine collection of 270,000 objects from the Near East as well as galleries detailing the vast history of Islamic art.